 It’s sad but true.

 This past week, a friend of mine called to say one of her favorite companies was having severe order fulfillment problems.
 We called the company and the director of operations said, “It’s a disaster.
-Go live was May 18 on a major ERP system and it hasn’t worked right since day 1.”
+Go live was weeks ago on a major ERP system and it hasn’t worked right since day one.”

 Unfortunately, flawed system go live executions happen all too often.
 You might wonder how this is possible, after dozens of people have worked for months on an implementation.
 I think it’s because many companies have not built a readiness assessment for go live into their project plans.